Lightstreamer/Lightstreamer-example-BandwidthandFrequency-client-javascript/README.md

 * Note that, as prerequisite, the [Lightstreamer - Stock- List Demo - Java Adapter](https://github.com/Lightstreamer/Lightstreamer-example-Stocklist-adapter-java) has to be deployed on your local Lightstreamer Server instance.
 Please check out that project and follow the installation instructions provided with it.
 * Launch Lightstreamer Server.
-* Get the `lightstreamer.js` file from the [Lightstreamer distribution](http://www.lightstreamer.com/download) (see compatibility notes below) and put it in the `src/js` folder of the demo (if that is the case, please create it).
+* Get the `lightstreamer.js` file from [npm](https://www.npmjs.com/package/lightstreamer-client-web) or [unpkg](https://unpkg.com/lightstreamer-client-web/lightstreamer.js) and put it in the `src/js` folder of the demo (if that is the case, please create it).
+  Alternatively, you can generate a customized `lightstreamer.js` library containing only the classes you actually use;
+  see the build instructions on the [GitHub page](https://github.com/Lightstreamer/Lightstreamer-lib-client-javascript#building).
+  In that case, be sure to include the LightstreamerClient, Subscription, DynaGrid, ConnectionSharing, and StatusWidget modules and to use the "Use AMD" version.
 * Get the `require.js` file form [requirejs.org](http://requirejs.org/docs/download.html) and put it in the `src/js` folder of the demo.
 * Get the zip file from [script.aculo.us](http://script.aculo.us/downloads) and put the `prototype.js`, `scriptaculous.js`, and `slider.js` files in the `src/js/scriptaculous` folder of the demo.